duxfrederic/diffpanstarrs/README.md

 res.plotCurves()
 # plot the difference images and variability image:
 res.plotDiffImg(crop=30)
+# save the variability images:
+res.saveVariabilityImages()

 # this one is specialized to the task of finding lensed quasars
-# through their extended variability:
+# through their extended variability in the saved
+# variability image:
 print(res.lensedQuasarScore())
 ```